analysiscenter/nbtools/nbtools/nbstat/DEV.md

 Going from the very bottom to the top, I use following class structure:

 * `Resource` — an enumeration of possible properties of a process.
-    * The reason to use enum is to use the same named unique constants throughout the code: no strange *str* keys.
+    * The reason to use enum is to use the same named unique constants throughout the code: no strange `str` keys.
-    * Along with natural resources like **CPU**, **DEVICE_TEMPERATURE** we consider processes **NAME**, **PATH** and other properties to be a resource.
+    * Along with natural resources like **CPU**, **DEVICE_TEMPERATURE** we consider **NAME**, **PATH** and other properties of a process to be a resource.
     * Moreover, even some of the table elements and aliases are part of this enumeration.
-    * Each Resource member is aliased into one or more string values.
+    * Each `Resource` member is aliased into one or more string values.
 For example, `Resource.DEVICE_UTIL <=> 'util'`.
 Values of the enumeration are lists of aliases, which allows to easily add more string identifiers, if needed.
 Those aliases are used, for example, when user passes `--show util` from the command line.
     * Knowing the member of enumeration, we can create column **header** and its **main style** by calling `to_format_data` method.

 * `ResourceEntry` — container for `resource : value` pairs.
-Describes all known properties of one process.
+Describes all known properties of exactly one process.
     * Essentially, a dictionary with an additional `to_format_data` method.
     * `__getitem__` and `get` recognize resources' aliases as keys.
     * By using `to_format_data` we can create **string** and its **style** for requested resource.
     * The overall string representation is created by combining **main style**, which comes from the header, **style** and **string**.
-    * The reason for having multiple styles is to be able to highlight some of the column rows independently of the others: for example, if the device temperature is higher than 40℃.
+    * The reason for having multiple styles (one coming from `Resource` itself and one from each `ResourceEntry`) is to be able to highlight some of the column rows independently of the others: for example, if the device temperature is higher than 40℃ we can use *bold* formatting for this row and this row only.
-    * The method is essentially a huge switch on resource type.
+    * The method is essentially a huge switch on `Resource` type.
-    * Note that we can't create formatted string knowing just the pair of `resource : value`, as some of the columns require knowing multiple values at once.
+    * We can't create formatted string knowing just the pair of `resource : value`, as some of the columns require knowing multiple values at once.
 For example, to create **device memory** column we combine the **current used** and **total memory available** columns.

 * `ResourceTable` — container for multiple `ResourceEntry` instances.
-Describes the same set of properties for a number of processes.
+Describes the same set of properties for a set of processes.
     * Essentially, a budget version of `pd.DataFrame`.
-Provides a `to_pd` method for convenience, which can be used only if **pandas** is already installed.
+Provides a `to_pd` method, which can be used only if **pandas** is already installed.
     * Under the hood, is a list of `ResourceEntries`, which are in turn dictionaries.
     * Has the concept of *index*, which allows to split the table into subtables on unique values of *indexing* column.
+For example, if the **DEVICE_ID** is used as the index, then we can get separate subtables for each of NVIDIA devices.
     * Can be sorted and filtered, based on column or unique values in index.
     * `to_format_data` method can be used to create **string** and its **style** for requested resource.
 Currently not used, and the projected use of this method is to display aggregated information about the entire (sub)table.
     * `format` method controls the overall process of creation of table's string representation: